This original Third Reich, beautifully printed of the Horst Wessel Lied

 This rare ORIGINAL THIRD REICH item was printed by LaBi-Verlag in Dresden with the permission of the legal heirs of Horst Wessel.
 In very good condition - has been folded once.

 NAZI HORST WESSEL LIED SONG LYRICS

-This USM Books website is Copyright © 2013 by USM, Inc., and the text and images on it are fully protected by international copyright law.
-It is therefore, illegal for anyone to take any of the material found here and use it for their own purposes without our written permission, irrespective of any excuse they may feel they have for doing so.
+The images and the entire text used on this and all other USMBOOKS web pages are the copyrighted property of USM Inc. Those images and the text may be used by others ONLY AFTER completion of a formal international licensing agreement and payment of a licensing fee!
+It is therefore, illegal for anyone to take any of the material found on USMBOOKS.com and use it for their own purposes without our written permission, irrespective of any excuse they may feel they have for doing so.